-Search Strategy
+Search strategy

-The review protocol was registered prospectively on PROSPERO (Ref.: CRD42022321884).
-Search terms in this comprehensive review included keywords and identifiers related to our aims, such as "cultural adaptation," "treatment," "trauma," "racial minority," "CBT," "EMDR."
+The review protocol was registered prospectively on PROSPERO (Ref: CRD42022321884).
+Search terms in this comprehensive review included key words and identifiers related to our aims, such as "cultural adaptation", "treatment", "trauma", "racial minority", "CBT", "EMDR".
 A search of empirical studies was performed in seven databases: MEDLINE, PsycINFO, Embase, Scopus, CINAHL, Cochrane Central Register of Controlled Trials, Web of Science, from inception to May 2022.

-Eligibility Criteria
+Eligibility criteria

-Screening of primary studies was dependent on the following inclusion criteria: empirical studies using quantitative, qualitative, or mixed-method designs, included adults aged 18 years or older from racial and ethnic minority groups, focused on target participants' experiences and outcomes of culturally-adapted or specifically designed trauma assessments, and/or psychological interventions for trauma experiences (e.g., PTSD, CPTSD, or related symptoms without diagnosis threshold met or specified) and related mental health symptoms (e.g., depression).
-We excluded articles that did not involve racial or ethnic minority groups, or which did not separate data for racial and ethnic minority participants in their analysis.
-We excluded studies from the meta-analysis which included existing or overlapping datasets from another study.
-We also excluded articles that did not include mental health populations or articles that exclusively focused on pharmacological intervention for mental health conditions.
+Screening of primary studies was dependent on the following inclusion criteria: empirical studies using quantitative, qualitative or mixed-method designs, included adults aged 18 years or over from racial and ethnic minority groups, focused on target participants' experiences and outcomes of culturally-adapted or specifically designed trauma assessments, and/or psychological interventions for trauma experiences (e.g., PTSD, CPTSD, or related symptoms without diagnosis threshold met or specified) and related mental health symptoms (e.g., depression).
+We excluded papers that did not involve racial or ethnic minority groups, or which did not separate data for racial and ethnic minority participants in their analysis.
+We excluded studies from the meta-analysis which were including existing or overlapping datasets from another study.
+We also excluded papers which did not include mental health populations or papers that exclusively focused on pharmacological intervention for mental health conditions.
 Non-pharmacological treatments such as community-based interventions or adapted psychotherapies offer greater insight into the social, cultural, and psychological needs of racialized groups, which is essential to understanding and addressing trauma in these groups.

-Definition of Adaptation
+Definition of adaptation

-For the purposes of this review, adaptations refer to a direct change, modification, or adjustment to a standardized assessment or intervention to improve its acceptability for a targeted population (Bernal et al., 2009).
+For the purposes of this review, adaptations referred to a direct change, modification or adjustment to a standardized assessment or intervention to improve its acceptability for a targeted population (Bernal et al., 2009).
 Additionally, we were also interested in any assessment or intervention approaches that were specifically designed for a targeted population (e.g., an approach that has been developed at the outset to capture the needs of the target audience).

-Screening and Study Selection
+Screening and study selection

-All titles and abstracts of articles identified from the searches, and full-text articles of those that met eligibility criteria were independently screened by two reviewers (L.B. and M.C.E.S.).
+All titles and abstracts of papers identified from the searches, and full text papers of those met eligibility criteria were independently screened by two reviewers (LB and MCS).
 Where discrepancies occurred, these were resolved through wider research team discussion.

-Quality Assessment (Risk of Bias)
+Quality assessment (risk of bias)

-Quality assessment of included articles was independently rated by two reviewers (L.B. and M.C.E.S.) using The Mixed Methods Appraisal Tool (MMAT) v2018 (Hong et al., 2018).
-The tool measures the quality of studies against independent sets of criteria and measures bias across randomized controlled trials (RCTs), non-randomized studies, descriptive studies, qualitative studies, and mixed methods studies.
-We classified the overall strength of quality for each article as follows: low quality (<40%); medium quality ($\ge40\%$ and <80%); and high quality (\ge 80%).
+Quality assessment of included papers was independently rated by two reviewers (LB and MCS) using The Mixed Methods Appraisal Tool v2018 (MMAT; Hong et al., 2018).
+The tool measures quality of studies against independent sets of criteria and measures bias across randomized controlled trials (RCT), non-randomized studies, descriptive studies, qualitative studies, and mixed methods studies.
+We classified an overall strength of quality for each paper as follows: low quality (<40%); medium quality ( $\ge40\%$ and <80%); and high quality ( $\ge80\%$ ).
 We included a descriptive critique of the factors (e.g., clear research question, rationale for methodology, analysis, etc.) that contributed to high, medium, or low-quality studies alongside their percentage scores and overall strength as per guidance (MMAT, Hong et al., 2018) to help infer a wider, comprehensive picture of study quality.

-Data Extraction
+Data extraction

-Descriptive characteristics of eligible studies were recorded in a data extraction Excel spreadsheet, including authors, year of publication, country, study design, target populations, trauma type, assessment/intervention and adaptation details, sample size, comparator (if applicable), results (including qualitative data from participants, means and standard deviations for symptom measure scores at several times points if applicable), and conclusions.
+Descriptive characteristics of eligible studies were recorded in a data extraction excel spreadsheet, including authors, year of publication, country, study design, target populations, trauma type, assessment / intervention and adaptation details, sample size, comparator (if applicable), results (including qualitative data from participants, means and standard deviations for symptom measure scores at several times points if applicable) and conclusions.

-Data Analysis and Synthesis
+Data analysis and synthesis

-The synthesis of data comprised three stages.
+Synthesis of data comprised three stages.
 The first stage involved a narrative synthesis of data pertaining to study designs and approaches used in the assessment and/or intervention for trauma.